SophieL8/Plastic-degrading-enzymes/README.md

      enzyme1  0.85                  5.23              0.001             0.78                 0.90                 0.83                   5.10              0.002               0.75                   0.88
      ```

-##### Usage
+### Usage
 ##### Prepare Input Files:
 1) Ensure pollution_abundance.tsv and enzyme_abundance.tsv are in the correct format and located in the working directory.
 2) Run the Script:
-	- Execute the script in your terminal or Python environment: python pipeline_name.py
+	- Execute the script in your terminal or Python environment:
+ 		- For Enzyme Analysis script: python enzyme_analysis.py
+   		- For Combination Analysis script: python combination_analysis.py
+		- For Species Analysis script: python species_analysis.py

 ### Results
-The pipeline will output two files with target results:
+The jupyter notebook scripts will output the following files:
 * results.xlsx
 	* contains a list of enzymes that are significantly correlated with pollution and enzyme combinations that have the most potential to produce a synergistic effect in the degradation of plastic.
 * significant_species
 	* contains a list of species that are significantly correlated with pollution with their identified taxa information

+The python scripts will output the following files:
+* All Correlation Results (all_enzyme_<method>_correlations.tsv):
+	* Contains correlation coefficients, t-values, p-values, and confidence intervals for all enzyme-pollution pairings.
+* Significant Correlation Results (sig_<method>_enzymes.tsv):
+	* Contains only significant correlations based on the Benjamini-Hochberg procedure.
+* Overlapping Enzymes (enzyme_overlap.tsv):
+	* Contains enzymes that are significant in both Pearson and Spearman correlation analyses.

 ### Understanding the Results
 #### Interpreting List of Enzymes